DOWNTOWN — Rahm Emanuel wanted a walk-off victory but got a runoff instead.

 He told supporters after the results were in that "nobody thought we'd be here tonight."

 "They spent millions attacking us.
 Well, we're still standing.
 We're still running.
 And we're going to win," Garcia said.

-Also running were millionaire Willie Wilson, who came in third, barely breaking the double-digit mark and 2nd Ward Ald.
-Bob Fioretti and perennial candidate William "Dock" Walls, who both attracted support in the single digits.
+Also running were millionaire Willie Wilson, who came in third, barely breaking the double-digit mark; 2nd Ward Ald.
+Bob Fioretti and businessman and perennial candidate William "Dock" Walls, both of whom attracted support in the single digits.

-Wilson, however, took credit for helping to force a run-off.
-He spent about $2 million of his own money and took to the TV airwaves early to pump up his candidacy.
+Wilson, however, took credit for helping to force a runoff.
+He spent about $2 million of his own money and took to TV early to pump up his candidacy.